Welcome to today's edition of the Rush 24-7 podcast.

 I only know that because I think it fits with the name of the town.

-Uh at any rate, uh uh the the this this guy comes forward.
+At any rate, this guy comes forward.

 There's a lot of doubt here.